Topic 1

 7. No hidden costs

-• We arrange the insurance cover on a job-by-job basis.
-You don't have to worry about the insurance and you will not be charged for it.
+Insurance: We arrange the insurance cover for you on a job-by-job basis.
+You don't pay for it, and you don't need to worry about arranging it.

 8. Contracted drivers

-• Second (longer) stage is so that you then get a full appreciation of the hours and workload
+Second Stage: This gives you a full picture of the hours and workload involved.

-• Once you pass your trial period, we will then move you onto Contracted Terms
+Once you successfully pass your trial, you'll move onto Contracted Terms.

-• Nature of Holiday pay differs, between trial period and Contracted Terms
+Holiday pay differs between the trial period and Contracted Terms:

-• accrue two days of paid leave for every full calendar month worked (Contracted Terms) - these can either be worked or taken
+On Contracted Terms: You'll accrue two days of paid leave for every full calendar month worked.
+These days can either be worked or taken as leave.

 For further details on being an Engineius driver, please contact us.